JirkaDellOro/FUDGE/README.md

 ## Wiki
 To get started with FUDGE, please browse through the [Wiki](https://github.com/JirkaDellOro/FUDGE/wiki) to learn about the core concepts and the inner workings of FUDGE.
 Doing so will grant you an intuitive understanding extremely helpful for further working with FUDGE.
 ## Test
-Browse through the tests, as they are also a good starting point to examine isolated functionalities of Fudge and see code running.
+Browse through the tests, as they are also a good starting point to examine isolated functionalities of FUDGE and see code running.
+Run your local clone with a local server or visit [Test](https://JirkaDellOro.github.io/FUDGE/Test)
 ## Code
 Find the source code on [Github](https://github.com/JirkaDellOro).
 Below, you'll see a short description of the structure of the repository and links to the documentation.